jcelerier/jcelerier/README.md

     :.:.:.:.:.::.:.:.:.:.::.:.:.:.:.::.:.:.:.:.::.:.:.:.:.::.:.:.:.:.::.:.:.:.:.::.:.:.

-    Soon working full-time on ossia, a platform for multimedia creation.
+    Working full-time on ossia, a platform for multimedia creation.
     Check out ossia score (https://github.com/OSSIA/score),
     the intermedia sequencer at the heart of the system !